 The Rydal Genin Orchestra (also known as The Rydal Orchestra) is an amateur symphony orchestra made up of about 50 musicians from all over the country, who join together in the Lake District for one week every summer to play a wide variety of music – simply for the love of it!
+Our week always begins on the last Saturday in July.

 Established in 1955, this fun and friendly group rehearse in the mornings and evenings, leaving afternoons free for other activities such as walking, sightseeing, playing pieces for smaller ensembles, reading, or even a game of croquet – weather permitting!